graphile/crystal/postgraphile/website/postgraphile/polymorphism.md

 some restrictions may apply to what PostGraphile generates for polymorphic types and fields based on what `@dataplan/pg` supports.

+During the early access period you'll need to enter `helping2test` to get into the above website.
+You are helping to test, right?

 :::

 ## @interface mode:single